Adaptive COVID-19 Treatment Trial 3 (ACTT-3)

 - Subject (or legally authorized representative) understands and agrees to comply with planned study procedures.

 - Male or non-pregnant female adult > / = 18 years of age at time of enrollment.

-- Has laboratory-confirmed SARS-CoV-2 infection as determined by polymerase chain reaction (PCR) or other commercial or public health assay in any respiratory specimen, as documented by either of the following:
+- Has laboratory-confirmed SARS-CoV-2 infection as determined by polymerase chain reaction (PCR) or other commercial or public health assay in any respiratory specimen or saliva, as documented by either of the following:

 - PCR or other assay positive in sample collected < 72 hours prior to randomization; OR